yinghli/azure-vpn-csr1000v/README.md

 BGP route optimaztion
 -------------------------
 ## Inbound Route
-On premise have two IPSec tunnel, for East Asia route, on premise will have same route from BJ and SH. <br>
+On premise have two IPSec tunnel, for East Asia route 10.6.0.0/16, on premise will have same route from China North and China East. <br>
-We can setup ```bgp bestpath as-path multipath-relax``` to support equal cost multi path(ECMP) to do load sharing. <br>
+We can setup ```bgp bestpath as-path multipath-relax``` and ```maximum-paths 16``` to support equal cost multi path(ECMP) to do load sharing between those two IPSec tunnel. <br>
 Current BGP route table for 10.6.0.0/16, both route is marked as "multipath" and best route.
 ```
 CSR1000vOnPrem#show ip bgp 10.6.0.0/16